ECCC-MSC/open-data/docs/msc-data/trajectories/readme_hurricane-datamart_en.md

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a  shapefile.

-You can find the shapefiles at :
+You can find the shapefiles at:

 * [https://dd.weather.gc.ca/trajectoires/hurricane/shapefile/{storm-name}/](https://dd.weather.gc.ca/trajectoires/hurricane/shapefile)

-where :
+where:
 * __storm-name__ is the storm name in uppercase (e.g. 'BERTHA' )

 April 30: the history is deleted